acyeh-lab/ST/Singular/README.md

 - 46308591 - edited points/transcripts/points.parquet/part.0.parquet file with "TEST" in the beginning.
 Then re-run script and see if overrides this file.
 It does not.
 - 46308591 - deleted the part.0.parquet file.
 Then re-run script to see if reconstitutes this file.
 It doesn't.
 - 46308602 - Now delted the entire "points" folder again and see if reconstitutes the folder including part.0.parquet.
 It does
 Summary: each run will generate a .zarr file based on rna/transcript_table.csv.gz.
-However, it will not override existing .zarr file so these need to be removed.
+We can have more than one .csv.gz file in the rna folder but it will only load "transcript_table.csv.gz".
+Also, it will not override existing .zarr file so these need to be removed.

 - ** Conclusion - transcipts loaded are in the .csv.gz file.
 Can try to set cutoff score to 20 initially.